 Trent Pottery, Eastwood, Hanley

-Until about 1870, the productions were confined to white granite-ware for the United States, but dinner, toilet, and tea services, and other articles, both for the home and foreign markets were later added.
-He was also an extensive maker of sanitary ware.
+Until latterly the productions were confined to white granite ware for the United States, but Mr. Davis now manufactures to a large extent dinner, toilet, and tea services, and other articles, both for the home and foreign markets.
+He is also an extensive maker of sanitary wares, lavatories, plug-basins, hoppers, etc."

 |1867||1871||Livesley & Davis||Mr. Livesley retired in 1871|